lilibaker/data-science-S2023/challenges/c08-structures-assignment.md

     and standard deviation of the 25 samples that exhibited variability.
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - Real because it is variability across the samples themselves.
+  - Induced because the number of measurements in the measurement process is the cause of the uncertainty, as opposed to a property of the material.

 ## Quantifying sampling uncertainty